natmegsweden/meeg_course/tutorial_02_freqanalysis.md

 load(fullfile(output_path, 'cleaned_downsampled_data.mat')); disp('Done');
 ```

+> **Question 2.1:** previosuly we downsampled data to 200Hz.
+As a consequence hereof, what is the highest frequency we can investigate in this data?

 ## Select data
 In the following tutorial, we will only analyse the conditions where the thumb was stimulated, i.e. the condition corresponding to trigger value `16`.
 Use _ft_selectdata_ to select the conditions with trigger 8: